nbren12/python-packaging-rodeo/README.md

 The two most difficult python packages to install in the known universe are tensorflow and cartopy.
 Many package managers are unable to install these packages.
+Even fewer can install both AT THE SAME TIME.

 The goal of this project is to compare on Mac and linux
 1. Nix